Danielle Steel

 Danielle Fernandes Dominique Schuelein-Steel (born August 14, 1947) is an American writer best known for her romance novels.
 She is the bestselling living author and the fourth-best-selling fiction author of all time, with over 800 million copies sold.
 As of 2024, she has written 210 books, including over 182 novels.
+(Note: Sources vary on the exact number of books written by Steel, placing it between 179 and 210.
+Since 2023 her website states 210 is the total number, with 182 novels and 18 children books.
+She has released between 6 and 7 books per year since 2016, so the precise number changes frequently.)

 Based in California for most of her career, Steel has produced several books a year, often juggling up to five projects at once.
 All her novels have been bestsellers, including those issued in hardback, despite "a resounding lack of critical acclaim" (Publishers Weekly).
 Her books often involve rich families facing a crisis, threatened by dark elements such as prison, fraud, blackmail, and suicide.

-Steel has also published children's fiction and poetry, as well as creating a foundation that funds mental-illness-related organizations.
+Steel has also published children's fiction and poetry.
+She created the Nick Traina foundation in honor of her son.
+It funds mental-illness-related organizations.
 Her books have been translated into 43 languages, with 22 adapted for television, including two that have received Golden Globe nominations.

 Early life

 Steel was born Danielle Fernandes Dominique Schuelein-Steel in New York City to a German father and a Portuguese mother.
 Her father, John Schuelein-Steel, was a German-Jewish immigrant and a descendant of owners of Löwenbräu beer.
 Her mother, Norma da Camara Stone dos Reis, was the daughter of a Portuguese diplomat.

-She spent much of her childhood in France, where from an early age she was included in her parents' dinner parties, giving her an opportunity to observe the habits and lives of the wealthy and famous.
+She spent much of her childhood in France, where from an early age she was included in her parents' dinner parties.
+This gave her an opportunity to observe the habits and lives of the wealthy and famous.
 Her parents divorced when she was eight, and she was raised primarily by her father, rarely seeing her mother.
 Steel started writing stories as a child, and by her late teens had begun writing poetry.
 Raised Catholic, she thought of becoming a nun during her early years.
 A 1965 graduate of the Lycée Français de New York, she studied literature design and fashion design, first at Parsons School of Design and then at New York University.